rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Deception.md

 Browser                   Cache Proxy                 Origin Server
 > /static/..%2FmyAccount  /static/..%2FmyAccount      /myAccount

+Remember to test the behavior of the CP
+Tip: Which CP does normalization? refer to the CP normalization table so you can make an educated guess before you start testing Cache Proxies that don't Normalize paths
+1. Cloudflare
+2. Google Cloud
+3. Fastly
+Origin Server that Normalize paths
+1. Nginx
+2. Microsoft IIS
+3. OpenLiteSpeed

+TO DO
+Create an extended table of cache + origin -> wcd (Vulnerable Combinations) Can be fed to the algorithm detection modules
+Note: A normalization discrepancy arises when combining Microsoft IIS with any web cache that doesn't convert backlashes
+> /static/..%5CmyAccount /static/..\myAccount → /myAccount

 # Real world Exploit normalization
 https://nokline.github.io/bugbounty/2024/02/04/ChatGPT-ATO.html
 %2F..%2F

 # Static files
-Some files, like /robots.txt, /favicon.ico, and /index.html,
+Files, like /robots.txt, /favicon.ico, and /index.html,

 # Exploiting static files
+Prerequisites:
+1. Cache Server normalize path
+2. Origin Server doesn't normalizes path
+3. Static file caching rule in place
+4. Origin Only delimiter
-Use the technique used in static directories where the CP normalizes the req and there is a delimiter at backend.
+Use the technique used in static directories where the CP normalizes the req and there is a delimiter at the backend.
 The static directory is replaced by the filename and a cache buster

-> GET /<DynamicResource><Delimiter><EncodedDotSegment><Static_File>
+> GET /<DynamicResource><OriginOnlyDelimiter><EncodedDotSegment><Static_File>
-Browser                         Cache Proxy     Origin Server
+Request                         Cache Proxy ses     Origin Server sees
 > /myAccount/..%2Frobots.txt    /robots.txt         /myAccount

 # Understanding Our Cache and the Web Cache Deception Attack
 https://blog.cloudflare.com/understanding-our-cache-and-the-web-cache-deception-attack/